RobertLippai/brickset-tracker-spring-api/README.md

 The API will be available at http://localhost:8080.

 ## API Endpoints
-Currently, only the Sets controller is implemented.
+The API provides CRUD operations for Sets and Brands.

+### Sets Controller
 The endpoints below all use the base URL: /api/sets

 | Method | Endpoint | Description                              |
 |--------|----------|------------------------------------------|